Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Background and Related Work

 Beyond increasing the temporal costs of submitting a shorter prompt, there are many other ways users could be encouraged to write longer prompts, and prior work has shown the effectiveness of other costs in non-AI contexts.
 For example, increasing the perception cost of reading text can reduce errors when transcribing it \cite{soboczenski2013increasing}, and increasing the perception and motor costs of viewing an interface (i.e., by ``brushing'' away ``frost'' on the screen) can improve spatial tasks \cite{cockburn2007FrostBrush}.

 \medbreak

 Overall, psychological ownership is important when writing with AI, and factors, including prompt length, can affect it.
-However, previous work has not evaluated the effect on psychological ownership for techniques designed to encourage, not force, writing longer prompts.
+However, previous work has not evaluated the effect on psychological ownership for techniques designed to encourage writing longer prompts by introducing friction through costs.